 Stock Up on Puppy Essentials Beforehand

 Puppies require a lot of care.
-Before you get your puppy, you should make sure you have all the necessary essentials beforehand.
+Before your puppy adoption is finalized, you should make sure you have all the necessary essentials beforehand.

-Puppy Essentials to Have Before Your Puppy Arrives Home
+Puppy Essentials to Have Before Your Puppy Adoption is Finalized

 To make sure your puppy has everything it needs, here’s a checklist for you to follow: